nnm288/Decked-Out/README.md

 1. Add a new Unity Project in Unity Hub and select the folder of the cloned repo

 ### GitHub for Unity
-We are using GitHub for Unity to work in tandem
+We are using GitHub for Unity to work together.
 1. Install GitHub for Unity
 2. Window > GitHub > Settings
 3. Login to GitHub accound and add repo URL